-QED BY RICHARD FEYNMAN
+QED - RICHARD FEYNMAN BY GORDON WEIR

 Ricard Feynman was one of the twentieth centuries greatest physicists.
 Born in New York in 1918, Feynman graduated from M.I.T. in 1939 with a bachelor’s degree before moving to Princeton to complete his doctorate in 1942.
 During World War 2, Feynman worked at the Los Alamos laboratories in New Mexico before eventually taking a permanent professorship at the California Institute of Technology in 1959.
 Feynman shared the Nobel prize for physics in 1965 for his work on quantum electrodynamics (QED).
 The book was published in 1985; he died, after a long illness, in 1988.